KeturahDev/goalsplain/MobXNotes.md

 ***Just a place where Im gonna talk about key points ofr working with MobX***

 * Actions are functions that can work directly with observables
+* MobX decorators can only be used on class components
 ### Why actions work with observables
 tutorial dude said: " stores dont have to be immutable"